-No two days are ever the same here, so you'll learn from each new situation that arises as you begin to build your career.
+No 2 days are ever the same here.
+You'll learn from each new situation that arises as you begin to build your career.
 All the while, you will be making a real difference to offenders and the public by helping to reduce the risk of reoffending.

 Throughout your career as a qualified Probation Officer, you'll continue to grow and develop.
 You can expect to work for the National Probation Service in each of the following areas:

 Vivian qualified as a Probation Officer in February 2018.
 She started training after finishing university where she studied criminology and criminal justice.